Drum (1976 film): Reception

+On review aggregator Rotten Tomatoes, the film holds a score of 11% based on nine reviews, with an average rating of 4.5/10.
 Vincent Canby of The New York Times wrote: "Life on the old plantation was horrendous, I agree, but movies like this are less interested in information than titillation, which, in turn, reflects contemporary obsessions rather more than historical truths."
+Film critic Richard Dyer was blunt in his review, stating, "the film operates on the intellectual level of a comic–book; the emotional level of a horny, dirty–minded adolescent; the moral level of a baboon."